-You can take all the bad things in your life and put them in three categories...okay?
+You can take all the bad things in your life and put them in three categories, OK?
 This will help you so you know what categories you're complaining about.
-Okay?
+OK?
 You can take all the bad things in life and you can stuff them into three groups.
-Group one is suffering, this is just plain ole being physical in a physical world, being fallen in a fallen world.
+Group one is suffering.
+This is just plain old being physical in a physical world, being fallen in a fallen world.
 You're going to have suffering.
 In this world you'll have it.
-It's just here, it just goes with the territory.
-But suffering God works together for good.
+It's just here; it just goes with the territory.
+But suffering, God works together for good.
 It's amazing.

 Luther said that he never understood the Psalms until he suffered.
 David Watson said, "A sick bed will teach you more than a sermon will teach you.
 And one of the things that it will teach you is to hate sin and its effects."
 That's a good thing.

 Suffering, secondly, will teach you to see the evil that is in you.
 You think you're doing fine then something goes wrong and you see the ugly flesh rise up, don't you?
 Your heart boils up with impatience, doubt, bitterness and it manifests itself when things aren't going well.
 You suffer a little bit and we find out what you're really like.